etlegacy/etlegacy/README.md

     $ make

-If you wish to install ET:Legacy system-wide, run:
+If you wish to install ET: Legacy system-wide, run:

     # make install